inveniosoftware/docs-invenio-rdm/docs/develop/getting-started.md

 ### Development instance

 The installation of the latest development version of InvenioRDM is very similar to the normal installation guide.
-The primary difference is you should use another instance template (by adding ``-c master`` to the scaffolding command):
+The primary difference is that you should use another instance template (by adding ``-c master`` to the scaffolding command):